airportyh/time-traveling-debugger/timenav/README.md

 # Time Navigator

-time_nav is an implementation of the terminal-based time-traveling debugger in lieu of term-debugger.
+timenav is an implementation of the terminal-based time-traveling debugger in lieu of term-debugger.
 It is implemented in Python.
 The goals of this project are:

 * Develop the code with the benefit of the Python debugger to experience what it's